a2i2/aaf-rapid-connect-mock/README.md

 As shown, the package exposes a function that returns an [Express](http://expressjs.com) application instance.
 The following `options` can be specified:

+- `jwtSecret` – The secret key used to sign JWTs.
+Required!
 - `appUrl` – The main entry point URL of the application.
 Defaults to `https://example.com`.
 - `authUrl` – The callback URL that JWTs are sent to on sign-in.
 Defaults to `/auth`.
-- `jwtSecret` – The secret key used to sign JWTs.
-Defaults to `secret`.
 - `pageTitle` – The title of the sign-in page.
 Defaults to `AAF Rapid Connect`.

 ## Tip